Isoparametric hypersurfaces in Randers space forms

-Thus ${A}_{\mathbf{n}}X=\bar{A}_{\bar{\mathbf{n}}}X+k(x) X$, and the proof is completed. \endproof \begin{coro}In a Randers space~$(N,F,d\mu_{BH})$ with constant~$\mathbf{S}$-curvature and the navigation datum~$(h,W)$, the principal curvatures of a anisotropic submanifold $M$ are all constant if and only if its principal curvatures in Riemannian space~$(N, h)$ are all constant.
+The following corollaries are immediate consequences of Theorem 3.3, so we skip their proofs. \begin{coro}In a Randers space~$(N,F,d\mu_{BH})$ with isotropic~$\mathbf{S}$-curvature and the navigation data~$(h,W)$, $M$ is anisotropic-totally umbilic if and only if it is totally umbilic in Riemannian space~$(N, h)$. \end{coro} \begin{coro}In a Randers space~$(N,F,d\mu_{BH})$ with constant~$\mathbf{S}$-curvature and the navigation data~$(h,W)$, the principal curvatures of an anisotropic submanifold are all constant if and only if its principal curvatures in Riemannian space~$(N, h)$ are all constant. \end{coro} \begin{coro}In a Randers space~$(N,F,d\mu_{BH})$ with constant~$\mathbf{S}$-curvature and the navigation data~$(h,W)$, an anisotropic submanifold $M$ has constant mean curvature if and only if $M$ also has constant mean curvature in Riemannian space $(N, h)$.
 Especially, when the $\mathbf{S}$-curvature vanishes, $M$ is anisotropic minimal if and only if it is minimal in Riemannian space~$(N, h)$. \end{coro}